Controlling pressure along the length of the ski

 Extension and flexion of both legs

-Overall, as any other habit or sport, skiing requires practice and consistence.
+Overall, like with any other habit or sport, skiing requires practice and consistency.
 The most awkward moves in time will become easier and will feel lighter.
-As your body adjusts to spastic pressure of moving up and down, side to side, your building muscles will get stronger and more enduring.
+As your body adjusts to the spastic pressure of moving up and down, side to side, your building muscles will get stronger and more enduring.
 It is ok to make mistakes and fall over and over again.
 There is not a single professional who can avoid that.
-So, give yourself a break if in the beginning you struggle a little.
+So, give yourself a break if, in the beginning, you struggle a little.
 Just trust your body, trust your instructor.
 Make a decision that benefits you in multiple ways and set up a regular time for practice.
 Even 10 minutes a day will end up in a decent number of hours over a year.
 And if you stick with it long enough, sooner or later you will end up at the top of the mountain – literally.

 See you in the next chapter!

 Base of support (BOS): The location of a skier’s weight on the snow.